Takeout food gets a pretty bad rap, while cooking at home is held up as the ideal way for everyone to take control of their health.

 3. Ask For Help

-Believe it or not, many restaurants are more than willing to work with you to put together a healthy meal, so ask!
+Believe it or not, many fast-casual restaurants are more than willing to work with you to put together a healthy meal, so ask!
 With the advice of an insider, it will be easier to avoid hidden blobs of butter and other sneaky calorie bombs.

 Disclose any allergies you may have, tell them you’re trying to keep it healthy, and ask for their guidance.
 They might even suggest swaps you would not have known about, like having your meal cooked in olive oil rather than butter.